DVD region code: Region-code enhanced

 Region-code enhanced, also known as just "RCE" or "REA", was a retroactive attempt to prevent the playing of one region's discs in another region, even if the disc was played in a region-free player.
 The scheme was deployed on only a handful of discs.
 The disc contained the main program material region coded as region 1.
 But it also contained a short video loop of a map of the world showing the regions, which was coded as region 2, 3, 4, 5, and 6.
 The intention was that when the disc was played in a non-region 1 player, the player would default to playing the material for its native region.
 This played the aforementioned video loop of a map, which was impossible to escape from, as the user controls were disabled.

 The scheme was fundamentally flawed, as a region-free player tries to play a disc using the last region that worked with the previously inserted disc.
 If it cannot play the disc, then it tries another region until one is found that works.
 RCE could be defeated by briefly playing a "normal" region 1 disc, and then inserting the RCE protected region 1 disc, which would now play.
 RCE also caused a few problems with genuine region 1 players.

 Many "multi-region" DVD players defeated regional lockout and RCE by automatically identifying and matching a disc's region code or allowing the user to manually select a particular region.
 Some manufacturers of DVD players now freely supply information on how to disable regional lockout, and on some recent models, it appears to be disabled by default.
-Computer programs such as DVD Shrink can make copies of region-coded DVDs without RCE restriction.
+Many DVD rippers can also circumvent RCE restrictions (see Circumvention).